naanmohammed/BookStore/README.md

 ### Key Features <a name="key-features"></a>

-- Allows users to Buy books
+- Allows users to manage books

 <p align="right">(<a href="#readme-top">back to top</a>)</p>